scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** varies
 - **Duration:** instant

 You attempt to send a telepathic message to a creature you're familiar with or that you can see.
-Make a spellcasting roll agaisnt 3 bad dice.
-On success you send a message up to a maximum disance based on the table below.
+Make a spellcasting roll, sending a message up to a maximum disance based on the table below.
 The message can be no more than 25 words long.
-Attempting to message a creature that is behind 1 ft of stone, 6 in of metal, or 1 in of lead requires twice the number of successes.

 ##### Distance per Spell Level
 | Successes |                   Distance |